PsyChonek/PReviewer/README.md

 # PReviewer - Local AI-Powered Pull Request Reviewer

 A desktop application that uses local AI models (via Ollama) to analyze Git repository changes and provide intelligent code review feedback.
-Built with Python and Tkinter for a modern, user-friendly experience.
+Available in two versions: a Python/Tkinter application and a modern Electron application with DaisyUI styling.

 ## 🚀 Features